archethic-foundation/archethic-docs/docs/learn/decentralized-id/keychain.md

 Technically speaking, this wallet - also referenced as `Decentralized Identity` - is made up of randomly generated `seed` (root key) from which it's possible to generate all keys according to a path of derivation.

-So for any acess to a service or an application, a key will be generated on the fly from the `seed` (root key) and the first public key associated with a service or an application.
+So for any access to a service or an application, a key will be generated on the fly from the `seed` (root key) and the first public key associated with a service or an application.

 Thus allowing creating an infinite number of identities without even having to store related keys.